On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Introduction

 Let $\cob$ be the embedded $d$-dimensional cobordism category of \cite{GMTW(2009)}.
 Roughly speaking, the objects are closed smooth $(d-1)$-manifolds and the morphisms are cobordisms between them, all embedded in some high dimensional Euclidean space.
 Every closed smooth $d$-manifold $M$, embedded in some high dimensional Euclidean space, may be regarded as a cobordism from the empty manifold to itself and therefore it defines a loop in $B\cob$.
 This rule defines a map

 where $B\Diff(M)$ is the classifying space of smooth fiber bundles with fiber $M$.
 Recently, B\"okstedt and Madsen \cite{Boekstedt-Madsen(2011)} defined an infinite loop map

 which, in non-technical language, is given by viewing an $n$-simplex in the nerve of $\cob$ as a filtered space equipped with a map to $BO(d)$ defined by the tangent bundle.
-This raises naturally the following two questions: \begin{enumerate} \item[(1)] Does the restriction of the map $\tau$ to $B\Diff(M)$ agree with the parametrized $A$-theory Euler characteristic of the universal bundle over $B\Diff(M)$? \item[(2)] Does the map $\tau$ also factor through stable homotopy, via the unit map $\eta$, as in the Riemann-Roch theorem above? \end{enumerate} B\"okstedt and Madsen expressed their belief that the answer to both questions is affirmative in \cite{Boekstedt-Madsen(2011)}.
+This raises naturally the following two questions: \begin{enumerate} \item[(1)] Does the restriction of the map $\tau$ to $B\Diff(M)$ agree up to homotopy with the parametrized $A$-theory Euler characteristic of the universal bundle over $B\Diff(M)$? \item[(2)] Does the map $\tau$ also factor up to homotopy through stable homotopy, via the unit map $\eta$, as in the smooth Riemann-Roch theorem above? \end{enumerate} B\"okstedt and Madsen \cite{Boekstedt-Madsen(2011)} expressed their belief that the answer to both questions is affirmative.

-The purpose of this note is to show that both statements are indeed true.
-Assuming that (1) is true, then (2) can be regarded as a question about the additivity property of the parametrized $A$-theory Euler characteristic with respect to the fiber.
-Although a proof of (2) (assuming (1)) along these lines should be possible, ours follows a different route and is probably technically a lot simpler.
-The first main ingredient is to consider the cobordism category $\cobd$ of compact smooth manifolds with boundary, studied by Genauer \cite{Genauer(2008)}, which contains $\cob$ as a subcategory.
+The purpose of this paper is to show that both statements are indeed true.
+The question of extending the universal parametrized $A$-theory Euler characterstic to the cobordism category can be regarded as a question about the additivity property of the parametrized $A$-theory Euler characteristic with respect to the fiber.
+Assuming that (1) is true, then Question (2) can also be regarded as a question about a structured additivity property of the factorization of the universal parametrized $A$-theory Euler characteristic through the unit map as in Diagram \eqref{smooth_RR_intro}.
+The first main ingredient in the proofs is to consider the cobordism category $\cobd$ of compact smooth manifolds with boundary, studied by Genauer \cite{Genauer(2008)}, which contains $\cob$ as a subcategory.
 The B\"okstedt-Madsen map can be extended to a map